 What is LTAD?

-Long Term Athlete Development (LTAD) is a systemic approach being developed and adopted by Baseball Canada to maximize a participant's potential and involvement in our sport.
-The LTAD framework aims to define optimal training, competition and recovery throughout an athlete's career to enable him / her to reach his / her full potential in baseball and as an athlete.
+Long Term Athlete Development (LTAD) is a systemic approach developed and adopted by Baseball Canada to maximize a participant's potential and involvement in our sport.
+The LTAD framework aims to define optimal training, competition and recovery throughout an athlete's career.
+Enabling everyone to reach their full potential in the game of baseball and as an athlete.

 MLB British Columbians

-Current MLB Team: Baltimore Orioles
+Current MLB Team: Boston Red Sox

 Hometown: Victoria, BC